 The World Health Organisation reports an estimated 1% of the world’s population, or just over 65 million people, need a wheelchair.
 The wheelchair is one of the most commonly used assistive devices for enhancing the personal mobility of people with disabilities

 Wheels for the World is a overseas programme of Through the Roof, restoring and distributing refurbished wheelchairs, giving them increased independence and demonstrating the love of God in a practical way.

-Wheels for the World sends old NHS wheelchairs to a workshop in HMP Parkhurst for restoration to almost-new condition.
+Wheels for the World sends old NHS wheelchairs to a workshop in one of our partner prisons for refurbishment.
 Prisoners find great satisfaction in this work which helps restore their self worth and dignity.
-The hub of operations is a warehouse unit in Aldershot (follow this link for the address and a map to the warehouse) – here, the unwanted wheelchairs are received from around the country and prepared for transporting to the prison, then received back from the prison in their restored state and loaded into containers for shipping.
+The hub of operations is a warehouse unit in Aldershot (follow this link for the address and a map to the warehouse), where unwanted wheelchairs are received and prepared for transporting to the prison, then received back from the prison in their restored state and loaded into containers for shipping.

 ‘Today marks my most happiest moment of my life to see my grandmother Susan has acquired a wheelchair through the Wheel for the World initiative’, Phillip, from Kirinyaga